mlc-ai/mlc-llm/docs/install/tvm.rst

 - Supporting both inference and training;
 - Productive python-first compiler implementation.
 As a concrete example, MLC LLM compilation is implemented in pure python using its API.

-TVM Unity can be installed directly from a prebuilt developer package, or built from source.
+TVM can be installed directly from a prebuilt developer package, or built from source.

-.. _tvm-unity-prebuilt-package:
+.. _tvm-prebuilt-package:

 Option 1.
 Prebuilt Package
 --------------------------

-A nightly prebuilt Python package of Apache TVM Unity is provided.
+A nightly prebuilt Python package of Apache TVM is provided.

 .. note::
     ❗ Whenever using Python, it is highly recommended to use **conda** to manage an isolated Python environment to avoid missing dependencies, incompatible versions, and package conflicts.